[Updated] COMELEC Registration 2021: How to Register as a Voter in the Philippines

 With the coronavirus risk still around, it’s very important to complete the voter’s registration as quickly as possible.
 Doing this helps you avoid long lines and crowds, lowering your risk of getting COVID-19.

 To do that, make sure to accomplish these three things before heading to the COMELEC office for registration.

-What are the requirements to register in COMELEC?
-For first-time voters, requirements for COMELEC registration include at least one of the following valid IDs and a photocopy:
+What are the requirements for voter’s registration, you might ask?
+For first-time voters, COMELEC registration requirements include at least one of the following valid IDs and a photocopy:

 - Driver’s license

 - School ID or library card (for students)

 - Certificate of Confirmation from the National Commission on Indigenous Peoples (NCIP)